KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

-`chatToGet`: A string representing the chat to get the data from.
+`chatToGet` (optional): A string representing the chat to get the data from.

 Can be the following: `active`, the current chat, `latest`, the latest chat in the list, else the `index`, `title` or `id` of the chat to get.
 Default is `active` if in a chat, else `latest`.

-`format`: A string representing the format of the export file.
+`format` (optional): A string representing the format of the export file.

 Can be the following: `html`, `md`, `pdf` or `text`.
 Defaults to `html`.